medialab/minet/docs/cli.md

 Regex must be written between simple quotes.

 Positional Arguments:
-  url_or_url_column             Single url to process or name of the CSV column
+  url_or_url_column             Single start url to process or name of the CSV
-                                containing urls when using -i/--input.
+                                column containing start urls when using
+                                -i/--input.
+Defaults to "url".

 Optional Arguments:
+  --compress                    Whether to compress the downloaded files when
+                                saving on disk using -w/--write.
+  -C, --content-filter CONTENT_FILTER
+                                Regex used to filter fetched content.
   --extract                     Perform regex match on extracted text content
                                 instead of html content using the Trafilatura library.
+  --folder-strategy FOLDER_STRATEGY
+                                Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues on some filesystems when a folder contains too much files.
+Note that this will be applied on top of --filename-template.
+All of the
+                                strategies are described at the end of this help.
+Defaults to `flat`.
+  -f, --format {csv,jsonl,ndjson}
+                                Serialization format for scraped/extracted data.
+                                Defaults to `csv`.
   --irrelevant-continue         Continue exploration whether met content is
                                 relevant or not.
   --keep-irrelevant             Add to exported data the results judged
                                 irrelevant by the algorithm.
-  -m, --max-depth MAX_DEPTH     Max depth of the crawling exploration.
-Defaults
+  -m, --max-depth MAX_DEPTH     Maximum depth for the crawl.
-                                to `3`.
+  -n, --normalized-url-cache    Whether to normalize url cache when using
+                                -u/--visit-urls-only-once.
   --only-html                   Add URLs to the crawler queue only if they seem
                                 to lead to a HTML content.
   -O, --output-dir OUTPUT_DIR   Output directory.
+Defaults to `crawl`.
+  -t, --threads THREADS         Number of threads to use.
+You can use `0` if you
+                                want the crawler to remain completely
-Defaults to `focus_crawl`.
+                                synchronous.
+Defaults to `25`.
-  -r, --regex-content REGEX_CONTENT
-                                Regex used to filter fetched content.
-  -u, --regex-url REGEX_URL     Regex used to filter URLs added to crawler's
-                                queue.
   --throttle THROTTLE           Time to wait - in seconds - between 2 calls to
                                 the same domain.
 Defaults to `0.2`.
+  -U, --url-filter URL_FILTER   Regex used to filter URLs added to crawler's
+                                queue.
+  -v, --verbose                 Whether to print information about crawl
+                                results.
+  -u, --visit-urls-only-once    Whether to ensure that any url will only be
+                                visited once.
+  -w, --write                   Whether to write downloaded responses on disk in
+                                order to save them for later.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.